NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 • Cadillac North Trail - has awesome Bar Harbor views.
 You climb 1530 ft. to the peak.

-—Car park at the North Ridge Cadillac Mountain parking area.
+🚗 Car park at the North Ridge Cadillac Mountain parking area.

 • Rated: easy.
-Length: 1 mile loop.
+Length: 3.3-mile loop.

 • Rated: easy.
-Length: 4.5 miles out & back.
+Length:4.5 miles (Out & Back)

 • Directions—car park at the Sand Beach or Otter Point parking lots.

-• Gorham Mountain Trail - it begins as an easy steady climb, gradually becoming more rugged leading to a granite ascent.
+• Gorham Mountain Trail - it begins as an easy, steady climb, gradually becoming more rugged, leading to a granite ascent.

 • Rated: moderate.
-Length: 1.4 miles loop.
+Length: 3.5-mile loop.

 - - - - - - - - -